teleporthq/teleport-documentation/guides/getting-started.md

 You can play with the UIDL structure on the [online REPL](https://repl.teleporthq.io/)
 :::

-Using the pre-configured component generators is as easy as calling an *async* function:
+To use the pre-configured component generators you have to create your generator instance and call the `generateComponent` *async* function:

 ```javascript
 import ReactGenerator from '@teleporthq/teleport-component-generator-react'